 Keep in mind that different stocks cost different amounts of money.
 A single share of a company like Air Canada costs under $25, but Amazon and Alphabet come in at over $1,000 a share.
 Automated investing can be particularly useful if you have a small investment budget since you can start with $1.

 Finally, don't forget to budget for fees.
 Most stockbrokers charge a fee for every single trade you make.
 Investment fees are like termites; they'll chew right through your investment money, so it's wise to choose a commission-free trading platform like Wealthsimple Trade.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 4. Choose your stock order type